ralna/GALAHAD/doc/Julia/rst-dir/sbls_functions.rst

 	*
 		- sol

-		- is a one-dimensional array of size n + m and type double. on entry, its first n entries must hold the vector :math:`a`, and the following entries must hold the vector :math:`b`.
+		- is a one-dimensional array of size n + m and type T. on entry, its first n entries must hold the vector :math:`a`, and the following entries must hold the vector :math:`b`.
 On a successful exit, its first n entries contain the solution components :math:`x`, and the following entries contain the components :math:`y`.

 .. index:: pair: function; sbls_information
 .. _doxid-galahad__sbls_8h_1a9f93f5c87ae0088ceb72c4f7e73c9418: